gcdev373/stroom-analytic-demo/docs/SingleEventSimpleAnalysisWalkthrough.md

 # Single Event Analysis with Simple Analytics
 The simplest forms of streaming analytic are those that identify specific kinds of event by only considering the properties of a single event, and possibly static reference data.
+This approach effectively implements a simple, static rule of the kind that, although limited are quite widely used within SIEM system deployments.

-Stroom is very capable of supporting such analytics and an example is provided within this repo.
+Stroom is very capable of supporting such analytics at scale and an example is provided within this repo.

 ## Design
 Such analytics are implemented by a pipeline that contains an XSLT filter element that performs the actual analysis.